noseka1/noseka1.github.io/source/_posts/2017-07-25-check-and-set-operation-and-transactions-in-consul.markdown

 false
 {% endcodeblock %}

-Consul's reponse sent to the `client2` shows that Consul refused to update the `mylock` value as, in the meantime, this value has been modified.
+Consul's response sent to `client2` shows that Consul refused to update the `mylock` value as, in the meantime, this value has been modified.
 In order to check the current status of the lock, `client2` can follow up with a get request:

 {% codeblock lang:sh %}
 $ curl http://localhost:8500/v1/kv/mylock?pretty